oracle-devrel/technology-engineering/landing-zones/standard_landing_zones/standard_landing_zones.md

 &nbsp;
-* **[ORACLE ENTERPRISE LANDING ZONE (OELZ)](https://blogs.oracle.com/cloudsecurity/post/enterprise-scale-baseline-landing-zone-version2)**: This is the enterprise version of the Cloud Adoption Framework (CAF) landing zone.
-This reference architecture provides a scalable architecture and deployment that includes designs for governance, security segmentation, and separation of duties.
+* **[ORACLE ENTERPRISE LANDING ZONE (OELZ)](https://blogs.oracle.com/cloudsecurity/post/enterprise-scale-baseline-landing-zone-version2)**: This is the new version of the enterprise version of the Cloud Adoption Framework (CAF) landing zone.
+This solution provides a scalable architecture and deployment that includes designs for governance, security segmentation, and separation of duties.
 You can deploy multiple workloads with separate networks for isolation and access.
   * The current version is v2.x.